CMPSC-580-Allegheny-College-Spring-2024/exemplarproject-hayleepierce/README.md

 ### Developing the Corpus

 A collection of academic articles in the form of XML files from [PubMed](https://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/) is used to develop a corpus.
-[The ElementTree XML API](https://docs.python.org/3/library/xml.etree.elementtree.html) is used to parse through the XML files; collecting the following information using the associated tags:
+[The ElementTree XML API](https://docs.python.org/3/library/xml.etree.elementtree.html) is used to parse through the XML files and collect the following information using the associated tags:

 - Title
   - "article-title"